rahrajlat/astro-airflow-hackathon/README.md

 ### 2. Flight Director Console — a physical approval surface

-The second part is a dedicated approval screen mounted beside the rover.
+The second part is a dedicated approval screen mounted beside the rover and a reference implementation for human-supervised IoT operations.
 An [Apache Airflow 3](https://airflow.apache.org/docs/apache-airflow/stable/index.html) plugin installs a React app designed for a five-inch Raspberry Pi touchscreen.
-It monitors only `planet_exploration_rover`, showing the latest run, current mission stage, task states, and progress.
-When `flight_director_decision` is waiting, the monitoring screen is taken over by the pending request and presents:
+For this project it deliberately monitors only `planet_exploration_rover`, showing its current run and task states.
+When `flight_director_decision` is waiting, the display becomes an approval surface and presents:

 - the camera evidence captured at the obstacle;
-- ultrasonic distance and outbound movement count;
+- ultrasonic distance from the rover;
-- the validated AI classification, confidence, and recommendation;
+- the validated AI classification, confidence, visual evidence, and recommendation;
-- the exact physical effect of every available branch;
-- a separate confirmation step before the decision is sent to Airflow.
+- the movement branches that the DAG permits the human to authorize.

 The selected command resolves the existing `HITLBranchOperator`.
 It does not call the USB rover bridge or issue motor commands itself.
 The rover therefore remains stopped until Airflow accepts the human response and resumes the DAG.

+That separation is the useful pattern demonstrated by DAGstronaut.
+The edge bridge owns immediate hardware communication and local safety; Airflow owns the durable sequence, AI analysis, human decision, and audit trail.
+The console is only a contextual client for a pending Airflow decision—not a second route to the device.

+Although the rover makes the pattern visible, the same architecture can supervise other non-real-time IoT workflows: an agricultural system reviewing a crop image before treatment, a warehouse robot requesting a route decision, a laboratory instrument waiting before its next operation, or facilities equipment requiring approval before a physical change.
+In each case, device-specific real-time control stays at the edge while Airflow coordinates evidence, recommendation, authorization, and traceability.

 **Airflow features used:**